-As a result, the Company performed an evaluation of the asset carrying value of the Sangdong Project and determined that no impairment of capitalized costs existed as at July 28, 2022.
+As a result, during the year ended December 31, 2022, the Company performed an evaluation of the asset carrying value of the Sangdong Project and determined that no impairment of capitalized costs existed as at July 28, 2022.
 The fair value less costs to sell (FVLCS) of the Sangdong Project CGU was determined based on the net present value of the future cash flows expected to be generated from the mine.
 Key assumptions used in the FVLCS assessment included a pre-tax discount rate of 12% and forecasted exchange rates of between 1,284 KRW and 1,320 KRW to 1 US\$.
 Inflation was assumed to be between 2.2% and 2.4% with a forecasted price of tungsten of US\$ 300 per MTU.